living-atlases/la-data-generator/README.md

 As we mentioned above, we use `docker` to run `ansible` inside a container and generate that LA `/data` for you.

-So you need to install [docker](https://docs.docker.com/engine/install/) in the computer you are using.
+So you need to [install docker](https://docs.docker.com/engine/install/) in the computer you are using.

 ### Optionally the `ala-install` repository

 You can provide an `ala-install` cloned repository as a docker volume, or if not, we'll use a stable version for you.

-Let's setup this in a varible also:
+Let's setup this in a variable also:

 ```bash
 export ALA_INSTALL=/home/myuser/ala-install-location/